CTSecUK/Syskron-Security-CTF-2020/Write-ups/Stolen Licenses.md

 With that in mind, I didn't really start making any progress with it until i'd unlocked a couple of hints, but I'll walk you through the process I took to get there.

-I started as it suggested by downlaoding the "licesnee.zip" file fromm the link provided (using the password provided to access the download site).
+I started as it suggested by downloading the "**license.zip**" file from the linked download site, using the password provided.

-Once downloaded, tryying to extract it shows the file is password protected and so I set about trying to crack it as the challenege details suggest.
+Once downloaded, trying to extract the zip file shows the file is password protected and so I set about trying to crack it as the challenege details suggest.

 First i run "**zip2john**" to extract the hash from the zip file.

-The output shows us that the zip file contains 100 image files so i've abreaviated the output;
+The output from this command shows us that the zip file contains 1000 image files so I've cut out most of the output;

 ```
 [jaxigt@MBA stolen_licenses]$ zip2john licenses.zip >zipfile.hash